-How a Shopify PWA can improve your store on Mobile
+How a Shopify PWA can Improve your Store on Mobile Devices

-Progressive Web Apps – or just Web Apps – was one of the most talked-about technologies in the famous Google I/O event, which occurred in May 2017.
+Progressive Web Apps were one of the most talked-about technologies in the famous Google I/O event, which occurred in May of 2017.

-Since the launch of the Web App by the Flipkart in 2016, this category of apps has been widely diffused and improved, and it seems that the future will be of increasingly light and sophisticated apps.
+Since the launch of the Web App by Flipkart in 2016, this category of apps has been widely adopted and improved, and it seems that the future will be one of increasingly light and sophisticated apps.

 Great!
 More storage space for selfies 😎